 A matching M is a maximum matching if there is no matching in G with greater size.
-The cardinality of any maximum matching in G is denoted by $\alpha'(G)$ and is called the matching number of G. Since each vertex can be incident to at most one edge of a matching, it follows that the matching number of a graph on n vertices cannot exceed $\lfloor n/2 \rfloor$ .
+The cardinality of any maximum matching in G is denoted by $\alpha'(G)$ and is called the matching number of G. Since each vertex can be incident to at most one edge of a matching, it follows that the matching number of a graph on n vertices cannot exceed [n/2].
 If each vertex of G is incident with an edge of M, the matching M is called perfect.
 So the number of vertices of a graph G admitting a perfect matching is even, but the opposite is generally not true.
 Perfect matchings are obviously also maximum matchings.
 The study of perfect matchings, also known as Kekulé structures has a long history in both mathematical and chemical literature.
-The development of matching theory has been strongly influenced and stimulated by the study of perfect matchings in benzenoid graphs.
+The development of matchings in benzenoid graphs.
 Additional impetus came with discovery of fullerenes, again mostly dealing with perfect matchings ([5,6,13,18]), but including also some structural results ([2,7]).
 For more details on perfect matching, we refer the reader to see [15].